Explore Complex Issues in Modern International Relations

-- The history of global processes including colonialism, decolonization, and North-South relations.
+- The history of global processes including colonialism, decolonisation, and North-South relations.

-The highly regarded Keuzegids Master’s Selection Guide 2018 ranked Utrecht University’s International Relations in Historical Perspective program as the best in the field in the Netherlands.
+The highly regarded Keuzegids Master’s Selection Guide 2018 ranked Utrecht University’s International Relations in Historical Perspective programme as the best in the field in the Netherlands.

-In the last edition of Elsevier Best Studies Survey, students have also rated International Relations as the best program.
+In the last edition of the Elsevier Best Studies Survey, students have also rated International Relations as the best programme.

-After graduating from the Master of International Relations in Historical Perspective program, you will have:
+After graduating from the Master of International Relations in Historical Perspective programme, you will have:

 - Gained insight into the history of international relations, especially of the 20th and 21st.

-- Become an expert in at least one of the thematic areas central to the MA program.
+- Become an expert in at least one of the thematic areas central to the MA programme.

 - Learned to discuss relevant issues in modern politics and to research them independently.